tempelaar-team/qclab-dev/docs/interactive_docs/spin-boson-example/spin-boson.rst

     from qclab.dynamics import serial_driver

-Next, we will set up the simulation object and equip it with the model and algorithm objects:
+Next, we will set up the Simulation object and equip it with the model and algorithm objects:

 .. code-block:: python

-    # Initialize the simulation object.
+    # Initialize the Simulation object.
     sim = Simulation()
     # Equip it with a spin-boson model object.
     sim.model = SpinBoson()